The Sven Wingquist Test Center – Chartering the future of wind power generation

 Towards Testing 4.0 – How SKF helps shape the future of wind energy

 The demand on wind turbines is increasing.
 It is the same for the roller bearings that enable their smooth operation.
-These bearings must withstand ever-higher loads, pressure, and vibration, while still increasing efficiency and reliability as demand rises.
+These bearings must withstand ever-higher loads, moments, and harsh conditions, while still increasing efficiency and reliability as demand rises.
 To help companies meet these challenges, SKF analyzes large-scale roller bearing behavior under extreme and real conditions at the Sven Wingquist Test Center.

 Supply chain transparency – Introducing a new solution for streamlining O&M